Kea-Angel-Ntheledi/CDV01_Career_Goals_Reflection_KEANTH501_BCL2401_GroupC_Kealeboga-Ntheledi_CDV01/CDV01_Career_Goals_Reflection_StudentNo_Classcode_Group_Name-Surname_CDV01-main/README.md

         ~web development agencies
         ~E-commerce platforms
 2. **Alignment with Personal Profile**:
         ~Performance optimization
         ~web performance audits
     - Reflect on how these industries/roles align with your skills, interests, and values.
         ~Problem solving
         ~Continuous learning
         ~Creativity
-    -
-        ~back-end development
-        ~advanced JavaScript concepts

 ### Part 3: SMART Career Goals

 1. **Short-term Goals** (Next 1-2 years):

     - List your specific, measurable, achievable, relevant, and time-bound goals.
-    Specfic: Complete a portfolio website showcasing at least three front-end projects.
+       1. Specfic: Complete a portfolio website showcasing at least three front-end projects.
-    Measurable: Making at least three meaningful contributions to the project, such as fixing bugs, implementing new features, or improving documentation.
+       2. Measurable: Making at least three meaningful contributions to the project, such as fixing bugs, implementing new features, or improving documentation.
-    Achievable: Continuously improve technical skills, update resume/portfolio, and actively seek out opportunities through job boards, networking, and online platforms.
+       3. Achievable: Continuously improve technical skills, update resume/portfolio, and actively seek out opportunities through job boards, networking, and                            online platforms.
            Relevent: Contributing to open-source projects demonstrates collaboration, problem-solving, and commitment to the development community.
            Time-bound:  Make regular contributions to the chosen open-source project over the next 2 months.
     - Explain the rationale behind each goal.
             Building a portfolio of projects demonstrates practical skills and experience to potential employers.

 2. **Long-term Goals** (3-5 years and beyond):

     - Outline your long-term career aspirations.
         Graduating and becoming a proficient full-stack developer.
     - Describe how these align with your interests and skills.
-        This aligns with the interest in continuous learning and gaining expertise in both front-end and back-end development.
+        It'll be aligning with the interest in continuous learning and gaining expertise in both front-end and back-end development.
 It leverages existing skills in             front-end technologies while expanding knowledge and capabilities to encompass the full stack.

 ### Part 4: Action Plan